dannychadburn/dannychadburn.github.io/index.md

 layout: default
 ---

-Hiring me for your digital projects give you perfectly formed words, more users, and better results.
+Hiring me for your digital projects gives you perfectly formed words, more users, and better results.

 * * *